mpv-player/random-stuff/matroska/chapters/README.rst

   - ``end-after-end``: should play fine, but there should be missing time because the color videos are shorter than requested from the country videos (the end timeline should look just like ``standard``)
+  - ``negative-gap``: color videos are referenced in two overlapping sections which should be used as a single timeline part since the difference is tiny
+  - ``positive-gap``: color videos are referenced in two non-overlapping sections which should be used as a single timeline part since the difference is tiny